Mary, Queen of Scots: Childhood and early reign

 Both Mary and her father King James V were born at Linlithgow Palace in West Lothian, Scotland.

 Mary was born on 8 December 1542 at Linlithgow Palace, Scotland, to King James V and his French second wife, Mary of Guise.
-She was said to have been born prematurely and was the only legitimate child of James to survive him.
-She was the great-granddaughter of King Henry VII of England through her paternal grandmother, Margaret Tudor.
-Margaret was Henry VIII's older sister so Mary was Henry VIII's great-niece.
-On 14 December, six days after her birth, she became Queen of Scotland when her father died, perhaps from the effects of a nervous collapse following the Battle of Solway Moss or from drinking contaminated water while on campaign.
+Said to have been born prematurely, she was the only legitimate child of James to survive him.
+Through her paternal grandmother, Margaret Tudor, she was the great‑granddaughter of King Henry VII of England; Margaret was the elder sister of Henry VIII, making Mary his great-niece.
+On 14 December, six days after her birth, she succeeded to the Scottish throne following the death of her father, who may have succumbed to the effects of a nervous collapse after the Battle of Solway Moss or from drinking contaminated water during the campaign.

-A popular tale, first recorded by John Knox, states that James, upon hearing on his deathbed that his wife had given birth to a daughter, ruefully exclaimed, "It cam wi' a lass and it will gang wi' a lass!"
-His House of Stuart had gained the throne of Scotland in the 14th century through "a lass"—via the marriage of Marjorie Bruce, daughter of Robert the Bruce, to Walter Stewart, 6th High Steward of Scotland—and it would be lost from his family "wi' a lass".
-This legendary statement came true much later—not through Mary, but through her great-great-granddaughter Anne, Queen of Great Britain.
+A popular tale, first recorded by John Knox, claims that James, upon learning on his deathbed that his wife had borne a daughter, lamented, "It cam wi' a lass and it will gang wi' a lass!"
+The House of Stuart had gained the Scottish crown in the 14th century through "a lass" – via the marriage of Marjorie Bruce, daughter of Robert the Bruce, to Walter Stewart, 6th High Steward of Scotland – and, according to the tale, would lose it through one as well.
+The prophecy was fulfilled not through Mary but through her great-great-granddaughter, Anne, Queen of Great Britain.

-Mary was christened at the nearby Church of St Michael shortly after she was born.
-Rumours spread that she was weak and frail, but an English diplomat, Ralph Sadler, saw the infant at Linlithgow Palace in March 1543, unwrapped by her nurse Jean Sinclair, and wrote, "it is as goodly a child as I have seen of her age, and as like to live."
+Mary was christened shortly after birth at the nearby Church of St Michael.
+Although rumours circulated that she was weak and frail, the English diplomat Ralph Sadler, who saw her at Linlithgow Palace in March 1543 after her nurse Jean Sinclair unwrapped her, said she was "as goodly a child as I have seen of her age, and as like to live."

-As Mary was an infant when she inherited the throne, Scotland was ruled by regents until she became an adult.
-From the outset, there were two claims to the regency: one from the Catholic Cardinal Beaton, and the other from the Protestant Earl of Arran, who was next in line to the throne.
-Beaton's claim was based on a version of the king's will that his opponents dismissed as a forgery.
-Arran, with the support of his friends and relations, became the regent until 1554 when Mary's mother managed to remove and succeed him.
+As Mary was an infant when she inherited the throne, Scotland was governed by regents until she reached maturity.
+Two rival claims to the regency emerged immediately: one from the Catholic Cardinal Beaton and the other from the Protestant Earl of Arran, who was next in line to the throne.
+Beaton's claim relied on a version of the late king's will that his opponents dismissed as a forgery.
+Arran, supported by his allies and kin, assumed the regency until 1554, when Mary's mother succeeded in removing him and took up the position herself.